reachsrirams/openstack-scripts/README.md

 3. Configure OpenStack packages using `sudo bash configure.sh <controller_ip_address>`.
 The **node type** is detected automatically.

 4. Post Config Actions can be triggered using `sudo bash post-config-actions.sh` script on the controller node only.
 This interactive script does the following:
-   - New in Newton: create Flavors for instances. **Newton does not ship with any default Flavors**
+   - New in Newton/Ocata: create Flavors for instances. **Newton/Ocata does not ship with any default Flavors**
    - Enables web browser based view of Nova and Neutron log files.
    - Downloads and creates a Cirros Glance Image for booting up VMs.
    - Creates two OpenStack networks and their subnets